SodiumZH/NFF-Girls/wiki/gameplay-en.md

 With general item-giving process.
 (Item giving cooldown 10s)

 During the whole process, there must be at least 8 Honey Blocks in the 9x9x9 area around it.
 (As it can fly, probably you need far more than 8 Honey Blocks.)
-Once there is <8, the progress will drop by 0.1 each second.
+Once there is <8, the progress will drop by 0.1 each second (with large amount of smoke particles).
 If it damaged you, there will be 60s cooldown during which you cannot give item, but no interruption.

 Accepted Items: